microsoft/azure-iot-developer-kit/docs/getting-started.md

 ![][getting-started-faq-iothub]

 This is due to IoT Hub only allows [one free hub per Azure subscription](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}.
 In this case, you may select the existing IoT Hub instead of trying to create a new one.

+### I get errors when connecting to WiFi

+This is probably due to you are connecting to a WiFi that needs extra certification other than WPA/WPA2 or open WiFi with captive portal for log in such as in Starbucks.

+To solve it, try use a WiFi hotspot with normal WPA/WPA2 encryption methods.

 [getting-started-run-admin]: ./images/getting-started-run-admin.jpg "Run as Administrator"